 Many teams use retention rate as a primary metric because it has such a powerful pay-off—a 5% increase in retention can produce a 25-95% increase in profit.
 And it’s more cost effective— retaining existing users is often 5x cheaper than acquiring new ones.

-Customer churn rate is another common metric for thinking about retention, but focuses on the loss side of things.
-It’s typically measured as either the number of users lost or the dollar value lost that those users represent, over a period of time.
-Your customer churn rate is calculated by the number of users who churned divided by the total number of users at the beginning of that period of time.
+Churn is another way of thinking about retention, but focuses on the loss side of things.
+It’s typically measured as either the number of users lost or the dollar value lost that those users represent, over a given time period.
+Your churn rate is calculated by the number of users who churned divided by the total number of users at the beginning of that time period.
 So, using the same variables as above:

 Customer churn rate = [(S-E)/S] x 100

-As a product leader, this key metric can help you get to the heart of product releases and understand what drives user adoption.
-Adoption rate provides insight into the usage of new product features over a period of time, so you can iterate and make future improvements.
+This is used to measure feature adoption of a new product or service over a given time period.
 You can calculate it by dividing the total number of customers who used the feature during your set time period (CF) by your total number of customers during that same time.

 Adoption rate = [customer who used feature / total customers] x 100

-Net promoter score is a common metric that teams use to understand customer satisfaction and customer loyalty.
-It’s similar to a customer satisfaction score, but different in that it goes one layer deeper to help you uncover your truly loyal customers.
-It’s based on customer responses (on a scale 1-10) to one customer survey question: “How likely are you to recommend [business/product] to a friend or colleague?”
-Users who respond 0-6 are “detractors”; 7-8 are “passives”; and 9-10 are “promoters”—your loyal customers.
-After surveying users, your net promoter score is calculated by the difference between the percentage of customers who are promoters and detractors.
+This metric is all about direct customer or user feedback.
+It’s based on user responses (on a scale 1-10) to a net promoter survey question: “How likely are you to recommend [business/product] to a friend or colleague?”
+Users who respond 0-6 are “detractors”; 7-8 are “passives”; and 9-10 are “promoters”.
+After surveying users, your net promoter score is calculated by the difference between the percentage of promoters and detractors.